Global well-posedness for the derivative nonlinear Schr\"odinger equation in $L^2(\mathbb{R})$: Introduction

 Local well-posedness of \eqref{DNLS} was first proved in $H^s(\R)$ for $s>\tfrac32$ via energy methods in \cite{MR621533,MR634894}.
 Subsequently, this was improved to $s\geq \frac12$ by Takaoka in \cite{MR1693278} via contraction mapping in $X^{s,b}$ spaces.
 The solution so constructed is a real-analytic function of the initial data.

-As explained in \cite[\S7]{MR1836810}, the results of \cite{MR1693278} show that the data-to-solution map cannot be real-analytic (or even $C^3$) on any $H^s(\R)$ with $s<\frac12$.
-Indeed, by analyzing the family of solitons reviewed in subsection~\ref{SS:solitons}, it is shown in \cite{MR1837253} that the data-to-solution map cannot even be uniformly continuous (on bounded sets) in $H^s(\R)$ with $s<\frac12$.
+As explained in \cite[\S7]{MR1836810}, the results of \cite{MR1693278} show that the data-to-solution map cannot be real-analytic (or even $C^3$) on $H^s(\R)$ for any $s<\frac12$.
+Indeed, by analyzing the family of solitons reviewed in subsection~\ref{SS:solitons}, it was shown in \cite{MR1837253} that the data-to-solution map cannot even be uniformly continuous (on bounded sets) in $H^s(\R)$ for $s<\frac12$.

 Contraction mapping arguments have also been applied in other function spaces.
 Local well-posedness of \eqref{DNLS} in certain Fourier--Lebesgue and modulation spaces was shown in \cite{MR2181058} and \cite{MR4256461}, respectively.
 In both cases, the spaces are based on $s\geq \frac12$ number of derivatives.
 It is noted in \cite{MR4256461} that if fewer derivatives are used, the data-to-solution map cannot be smooth.